 The people in the neighborhood

 Cresheim Village Neighbors’ purview — because “Cresheim Village” isn’t an official neighborhood that you can find on Google maps — lies between East and West Mount Airy.
-Therefore, it’s semi-official boundaries are the unit and 100 blocks of Mt.
+Its semi-official boundaries are the unit and 100 blocks of Mt.
 Airy Avenue, Nippon Street and Durham Street, and the 7100 and 7200 blocks of Bryan Street and Cresheim Road.

 Stroiman describes CVN’s borders as somewhat “porous.”
-After all, this is Mount Airy, the place a young Holly Robinson Peete thought was the model for Sesame Street (Peete’s dad was a producer and the original Gordon).
+After all, this is Mount Airy, the place a young Holly Robinson Peete thought was the model for Sesame Street (Robinson Peete’s dad was a producer and the original Gordon).
 Residents value their closeness, but welcome just about everyone.
 They’re also, says Stroiman, “probably the most progressive neighborhood in Philadelphia.”

 He jokes that he used to introduced a neighbor — and “right-hand person” — by saying, “‘I want you to meet the Republican in our neighborhood,” he says.
 He also tells a joke about having to meet two out of three requirements to reside in Mount Airy: Wear flannel year round; wear Birkenstocks year round, and listen to folk music.
 A classical music fan, Stroiman makes the cut with two.